IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/review-standards.rst

 Pull Request and Review Standards
 ---------------------------------

-Before any code is merged into our code base, it will need to be put up for pull request (PR) and reviewed.
+Before any code is merged into the code base, it will need to be put up for pull request (PR) and reviewed.
 The pull request should be created following the :ref:`checklist for pull requests <checklist-for-contributors-and-reviewers-of-pull-requests>`.

-Before opening pull request
+Before opening a pull request
 ===========================

-Before you create the pull request, you should go through the :ref:`checklist for pull requests <checklist-for-contributors-and-reviewers-of-pull-requests>` to ensure the proposed changes are required and up to our standards.
+Before you create the pull request, you should go through the :ref:`checklist for pull requests <checklist-for-contributors-and-reviewers-of-pull-requests>` to ensure the proposed changes meet the repository standards.

 The PR should be as small as possible.
 However, the code included in the PR should be complete.
 It should complete an entire feature, but this doesn't necessarily mean it completes an entire issue.
 However, all code merged into the ``dev`` branch should be up to our standards and work sufficiently.